 I can’t believe it’s been 8 years since Dan and I were last here.
 We spent only 4 days in Prague the first time and immediately we were hooked.
 We finally made it back but a lot has changed since then.
-Prague was a city still well-off the tourist radar, very few Czech people spoke English when we visited in 2007, and the country had not yet learned how to deal with foreigners (like charging us a “tourist tax” on restaurant bills).
+Prague was a city still off the tourist radar.
+Very few Czech people spoke English when we visited in 2007, and the country had not yet learned how to deal with foreigners (like charging a “tourist tax” on restaurant bills).

 One thing relatively unchanged though is the delicious Prague food and it’s still as hearty and home-style as we remember it.
 We’ve been living in Prague for a month now, food-hopping from the Old Town to the New Town and local neighbourhoods in between.
-We’re rediscovering all the traditional Czech foods we really missed but also finding new ones we never knew about.
+We’re rediscovering all the traditional Czech food (and street food) we really missed but also finding new ones we never knew about.

 What You Didn’t Know about Czech Food

-So, while Prague is known for many things, a culinary destination is not one of them (yet).
-Some of their best (and oldest) recipes were born out of struggle, occupation and communist rule and became “poor man’s food” because it was created from accessible and inexpensive ingredients at the time.
-Czech food then, is not the most sophisticated or refined compared to, say French cuisine.
+So, while Prague is known for many things, a Michelin-star culinary destination is not one of them just yet.
+Some of their best (and oldest) recipes were born out of struggle, occupation and communist rule .
+They serve up “poor man’s food” because it was created from accessible and inexpensive ingredients of the times.
+Czech food then, is not the most sophisticated or refined.
 If you’re expecting gourmet or presentation, you’ll be disappointed.
-It is simple, delicious, and rustic which is exactly the food I love.
-When Czech people do eat out, they only go to good places with big portions and known for good food.
+But it is delicious, flavourful, and home-style which is exactly the food Dan and I go for.

 Guláš may be a Hungarian mish-mash of ingredients thrown in a pot and slowly cooked as a soup or stew but the Czechs have come up with their own twist.
 Czech beef guláš is all about the meat – no vegetables, no potatoes – and served with slices of bread dumplings.
 Knedliky is the Czech word for bread – exactly what you need for dipping.